 Based on the settings of your F-Secure security product, it will either automatically delete, quarantine or rename the detected program or file, or ask you for a desired action.

 Find the latest advice in our Community Knowledge Base.

 See the manual for your F-Secure product on the Help Center.

 Submit a file or URL for further analysis.

-In cases of targeted phishing attacks (also known as spear phishing), the email messages are deliberately tailored for a specific organization or user, to increase the chances that the user will accept the attached document as authentic and open it, thereby unintentionally infecting themselves.
+In attacks that are targeted at specific organizations or persons (also known as spear phishing), the email messages are deliberately tailored to its audience, to increase the chances that the recipients will accept the attached document as authentic and open it.

 The bait files are typically configured so that the macro will automatically run when the document is opened.
 However, the latest versions of Word software will by default block Word files that were downloaded from the Internet from automatically running macros.

 To bypass this security precaution, if the macro cannot automatically launch, the document file displays a notification message asking the user to "allow a macro to run".

 If the user clicks 'OK' on the notification message, the macro is launched.
 If the user does not click 'OK' and closes the file, the macro cannot run.

 Once the macro runs, it can perform a number of harmful actions.
 The specific action taken can vary, but the most common ones are: